Is your revenue team ready for what's next?

 According to Harvard Business Review, “[Companies] are using AI much more frequently in computer-to-computer activities and much less often to automate human activities.
 Machine-to-machine” transactions are the low-hanging fruit of AI, not people-displacement.”

-Machine learning the subset of AI that enables machines to receive and adapt to new information.
+Machine learning is the subset of AI that enables machines to receive and adapt to new information.
 According to NVIDIA, machine learning is the practice of using algorithms to parse data, learn from it, and then make a determination or prediction about something in the world.

 This is the technology that makes the computer system “smart,” in the sense that it can dynamically shift recommendations based on the data it receives.